abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 - Bulk sending cards from a folder,
 - Slicing a picture into tiles of many cards,
 - Sending stock images,
-- Sending quotes of _Chuck Norris_ (be aware, his first program was kill -9!),
+- Sending quotes from _Chuck Norris_ (be aware, his first program was kill -9!),
-- Sending random pictures from the internet (no filtering, may not be SFW).
+- Sending random pictures from the internet (without filtering, may not be SFW).

 <!-- ```bash -->